Daeluse/codelou-javascript-week1/README.md

 Once downloaded and installed, verify you can run `node --version` and `npm --version` without error.

 Now you will be able to install the dependencies needed to run test your work.
-In your terminal, execute the following command.
+In your terminal, execute the following command from within the root folder of the repository you just downloaded.
+To make sure you're in the right place, you can use `ls` or `dir` from your terminal to view folder contents, you should see a package.json file listed out.

 `npm ci`